 - Ongoing – Maintain an annual veterinary review of the property biosecurity plan and a Check test every three years

-- By 30 June 2017 - Apply a farm biosecurity plan that addresses JD risks
+- Farm biosecurity plan that addresses JD risks

 - Involvement of veterinarian in the farm biosecurity plan is not required